 Outcomes, Lessons Learned

 We’ve all learned a lot on this project, and we have created some valuable reusable components.
 The Hyperledger / Bluemix platform is impressive, as is the ability to reproduce the environment with Vagrant and Docker for local development anywhere.
-We’ve found some (more) cool Javascript stacks and frameworks, and perfected our remote team working skills.
+We’ve found some (more) cool JavaScript stacks and frameworks, and perfected our remote team working skills.
 So how did we do?
 The judges are apparently impressed with our entry, with the team being advised to apply for visas ready for the trip to the finals in India.
 Good luck everyone!

 Join our team